badetitou/badetitou.github.io/_posts/2017-08-21-SmartTest.md

             title="finder"
 %}

-The finder contains the implementation of how CORA will find test relative to a method.
+The finder contains the implementation of how SmartTest will find test relative to a method.
 The default will work as follow, for
 - a method, it will use the current change impact strategy (see Change Impact strategy).
 - a class, it will search the method that use the variables of the class.